stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 Integration tests AKA ceph-qa-suite
 -----------------------------------

-Since Ceph is complex, it may be necessary to test your fix to see how it behaves on real clusters running on physical or virtual hardware.
+Since Stone is complex, it may be necessary to test your fix to see how it behaves on real clusters running on physical or virtual hardware.
 Tests designed for this purpose live in the `ceph/qa sub-directory`_ and are run via the `teuthology framework`_.